-Personnel security hazards - The sections of the RMP Rules that relate to personnel security hazards, including the requirement for ongoing checks of critical workers.

-Physical security and natural hazards - The sections of the RMP Rules that relate to physical security and natural hazards.

-PSOs - Positive security obligations.
-Three obligations that may be applied to asset classes of critical infrastructure under the SOCI Act using the Application Rules or the RMP Rules

-PJCIS - Parliamentary Joint Committee on Intelligence and Security.

-Relevant impact - has the meaning found in section 8G of the SOCI Act.

-SCRI - Supply Chain Resilience Initiative.

-Supply chain hazards - The sections of the RMP Rules that relate to supply chain hazards.

-SLACI Act 2021 - the Security Legislative Amendment (Critical Infrastructure) Act 2021.

-SLACIP Act 2022 - the Security Legislative Amendment (Critical Infrastructure Protection) Act 2022.

-SOCI Act - the Security of Critical Infrastructure Act 2018.

-Switch-on - the date that the rules for an obligation become legislation and the grace period commences.

-TISN - The Trusted Information Sharing Network.
+- Personnel security hazards The sections of the RMP Rules that relate to personnel security hazards, including the requirement for ongoing checks of critical workers. - Physical security and natural hazards The sections of the RMP Rules that relate to physical security and natural hazards. - PSOs Positive security obligations.
+Three obligations that may be applied to asset classes of critical infrastructure under the SOCI Act using the Application Rules or the RMP Rules. - PJCIS Parliamentary Joint Committee on Intelligence and Security. - Relevant impact has the meaning found in section 8G of the SOCI Act. - SCRI Supply Chain Resilience Initiative. - Supply chain hazards The sections of the RMP Rules that relate to supply chain hazards. - SLACI Act 2021 The Security Legislative Amendment (Critical Infrastructure) Act 2021. - SLACIP Act 2022 The Security Legislative Amendment (Critical Infrastructure Protection) Act 2022. - SOCI Act The Security of Critical Infrastructure Act 2018. - Switch-on The date that the rules for an obligation become legislation and the grace period commences. - TISN The Trusted Information Sharing Network.
 A secure, non-competitive online environment for industry and Government to collaborate in and across sector groups.
-Further information on the TISN is available here: TISN engagement platform (cisc.gov.au).

-The ANU Rules - the Security of Critical Infrastructure (Australian National University) Rules (LIN 22/041) 2022, a legislative instrument written under section 9 of the SOCI Act that prescribes the Australian National University as a critical infrastructure asset.

-The Application Rules - the Security of Critical Infrastructure (Application) Rules (LIN 22/026) 2022, a legislative instrument outlining the captured asset classes for the Part 2 (Register of Critical Assets) and the Part 2B (Mandatory Cyber Incident Reporting) obligations and the associated grace periods.

-The Centre - the Cyber and Infrastructure Security Centre.

-The Definition Rules - the Security of Critical Infrastructure (Definitions) Rules (LIN 21/039) 2021, a legislative instrument that further defines critical infrastructure assets captured by the SOCI Act.

-The Department - The Department of Home Affairs.

-The Minister - the Minister for the Department of Home Affairs.

-The principal legislation - the piece of legislation that enables the legislative instruments, in this case the SOCI Act.
-It may also be used in connection with other legislation such as the TelecommunicationsAct 1997, which is the principal legislation for the telecommunications a mendments.

-The Secretary - the Secretary for the Department of Home Affairs.

-The Register - The Register of Critical Infrastructure Assets.
-The Part 2 obligation under the SOCI Act.

-The Rules - these are all the legislative instruments enabled by the Security of Critical Infrastructure Act 2018.

-The RMP - The risk management program, also known as the Part 2A obligation under the SOCI Act.
-This refers to the RMP Rules as they relate to Part 2A of the SOCI Act.

-The RMP Rules - the Security of Critical Infrastructure (Critical infrastructure risk management program) Rules (LIN 22/018) 2022, a draft legislative instrument outlining the requirements for compliance with the Part 2A (risk management program) obligation under the SOCI Act.
+Further information on the TISN is available here: TISN engagement platform (cisc.gov.au). - The ANU Rules The Security of Critical Infrastructure (Australian National University) Rules (LIN 22/041) 2022, a legislative instrument written under section 9 of the SOCI Act that prescribes the Australian National University as a critical infrastructure asset. - The Application Rules The Security of Critical Infrastructure (Application) Rules (LIN 22/026) 2022, a legislative instrument outlining the captured asset classes for the Part 2 (Register of Critical Assets) and the Part 2B (Mandatory Cyber Incident Reporting) obligations and the associated grace periods. - The Centre The Cyber and Infrastructure Security Centre. - The Definition Rules The Security of Critical Infrastructure (Definitions) Rules (LIN 21/039) 2021, a legislative instrument that further defines critical infrastructure assets captured by the SOCI Act. - The Department The Department of Home Affairs. - The Minister The Minister for the Department of Home Affairs. - The principal legislation The piece of legislation that enables the legislative instruments, in this case the SOCI Act.
+It may also be used in connection with other legislation such as the Telecommunications Act 1997, which is the principal legislation for the telecommunications amendments. - The Secretary The Secretary for the Department of Home Affairs. - The Register The Register of Critical Infrastructure Assets.
+The Part 2 obligation under the SOCI Act. - The Rules These are all the legislative instruments enabled by the Security of Critical Infrastructure Act 2018. - The RMP The risk management program, also known as the Part 2A obligation under the SOCI Act.
+This refers to the RMP Rules as they relate to Part 2A of the SOCI Act. - The RMP Rules The Security of Critical Infrastructure (Critical infrastructure risk management program) Rules (LIN 22/018) 2022, a draft legislative instrument outlining the requirements for compliance with the Part 2A (risk management program) obligation under the SOCI Act.

-TSSRs - the Telecommunications Sector Security Reforms.
-These reforms, also known as the Telecommunication and Other Legislation Act 2017 amends the Telecommunications Act 1997 to establish a regulatory framework to better manage the national security risks of espionage, sabotage and foreign interference to Australia's telecommunications networks and facilities.
+TSSRs - The Telecommunications Sector Security Reforms.
+These reforms, also known as the Telecommunication and Other Legislation Act 2017, amend Part 14 of the Telecommunications Act 1997 to establish a regulatory framework to better manage the national security risks of espionage, sabotage and foreign interference to Australia's telecommunications networks and facilities.